vitessio/website/content/en/blog/2024-06-27-announcing-vitess-20.md

 ### Vitess-operator

 Automated and scheduled backups are now available as an experimental feature in v2.13.0.
-The getting started guide contains a [new guide](https://vitess.io/docs/20.0/user-guides/operating-vitess/backup-and-restore/scheduled-backups/) to learn how to use this new feature.
+We have added a [new user guide](https://vitess.io/docs/20.0/user-guides/operating-vitess/backup-and-restore/scheduled-backups/) for this feature.

 ## Vitess and the Community